Mouse

 Senses and Abilities

-House mice have bad eyesight, but good senses of smell, taste and hearing.
-They use their whiskers to detect changes of air and surfaces.
+House mice may have poor eyesight, but they possess an excellent sense of smell, taste, and hearing.
+They use their whiskers to detect changes in the air and to sense surfaces.

 Enemies and Threats

-Mice are said to be dirty and unclean.
-Yet, they are actually quite clean, because they use different spots in their territory to sleep and to eat.
-But they are also carriers of many bacteria, viruses and diseases, such as salmonellae, the Hantavirus, flea-borne typhus, tularemia, and bubonic plague.
+It is often said that mice are dirty and unclean.
+However, they are actually quite tidy, as they designate different areas in their territory for sleeping and eating.
+Nevertheless, they are carriers of many bacteria, viruses, and diseases, such as salmonella, hantaviruses, flea-borne typhus, tularemia, and the plague.

-- Foot prints or tail traces - especially visible on dusty surfaces
+- Footprints or tail marks – especially visible on dusty surfaces

-- Urine (dried or fresh) lights up under UV light
+- Urine (either dried or fresh) glows under UV light

-- Other than rats, mice climb walls and make noises when doing so.
+- Unlike rats, mice climb into walls and make noises while doing so.

 Reproduction